berndpfrommer/tagslam_web/content/making_tags/_index.md

 than DiBond aluminum, but also much more fragile.
 Be careful not to touch the printed surface, or the color will come off over time.

+An even better solution is to use a laser printer and [these labels](https://www.onlinelabels.com/products/OL177CX) for about $0.45/sheet.

 ## Paper

 OK when used against flat surfaces like walls, or put on the